box/box-skills-kit-nodejs/boilerplate-skills/README.md

 ## Example Box Skill Code Using Only Skills-Kit-Lib

 If you prefer a self-managed deployment, you can setup your own server running a node application and copy and use the files from [basic-demo-self-deploy](basic-demo-self-deploy).
-With the endpoint created to received Skills event from Box, configure it with Box using this [registration form](https://goo.gl/forms/Z5K6MLKSIEJv1rih2).
+With the endpoint created to received Skills event from Box, [configure it with Box](https://developer.box.com/docs/configure-a-box-skill).

 ## Example Box Skill Code using Skills-Kit-Lib, Serverless, Eslint & Jest